 Today we’re reviewing a pair of bottles from the Asti DOCG.
-First up we’ll be taking a look at a Moscato d’Asti from Emilio Vada, their Camp Blanc, and from Cocchi we’ll be sampling an Asti Spumanti, labeled Dolce.
+First up we’ll be taking a look at a Moscato d’Asti from Emilio Vada, their Camp Blanc, and from Cocchi we’ll be sampling an Asti Spumante, labeled Dolce.

 As always, we’ll be taking a brief tour of Piedmont as a wine region, and from there we’ll delve into the bottles themselves.
 I’ll be reviewing both wines, and then we’ll take a look at some pairing suggestions to ensure you get the most out each bottle.